Offering someone a job Recruitment

 • confirmation you've offered them the job

-• whether it's a 'conditional job offer' – if you have any conditions they must meet before being employed by you, for example suitable references or a health check
+• whether it's a 'conditional job offer' – if you have any conditions they must meet before you employ them, for example suitable references or a health check

 • the terms – including salary, hours, benefits, pension arrangements, holiday entitlement and the location of work